bombshell

 双语例句

-- It's also ageing, leaving her looking more like Coronation Street's Bet Lynch than a blonde bombshell.
+我被解雇真是出人意料。 - It's also ageing, leaving her looking more like Coronation Street's Bet Lynch than a blonde bombshell.

-随着年龄渐长,她这身服装也使得她比加冕街的贝特林奇看起来更“惊艳”。 - The president dropped a bombshell when he said they were bankrupt.
+随着年龄渐长,她这身服装也使得她比加冕街的贝特林奇看起来更“惊艳”。 - He really dropped a bombshell when he told me he's divorced.

-我被解雇真是出人意料。 - So what made a curvy woman such a bombshell on the catwalk?
+安娜突然令人吃惊地宣布她要辞职。 - So what made a curvy woman such a bombshell on the catwalk?